yellowslash/wasmtime-rust-examples/README.md

 There seem to be little information out there on basic examples so I try to provide them.

+This project assumes a basic knowledge of the wasmtime environment, tools, concepts, etc.
+It is not meant to be a kickstarter into the subject.

 ## Required tools

 ### Rust